monsoonmaelstrom/book2/book2.md

 “How do you figure?”

-“Ultimately property records are just paperwork.
+“Ultimately property records are simply paperwork.
 I think Hazel already demonstrated how easy it is to make the paperwork say what you need it to say.”

 Giorgi laughs.